-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, "For" the election of all of our seven nominees for director, "For" the ratification of the Audit Committee's selection of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS for its fiscal year ending December 31, 2021, and "For" advisory approval of the compensation of our named executive officers as disclosed in this proxy statement.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, "For" the election of all our seven nominees for director, "For" the ratification of the Audit Committee's selection of Deloitte & Touche LLP as the independent registered public accounting firm of SCYNEXIS for its fiscal year ending December 31, 2022, "For" the advisory approval of the compensation of our named executive officers as disclosed in this proxy statement, and "For" the approval of an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase the number of authorized shares.

-If any other matter is properly presented at the Annual Meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares, to the extent permitted by SEC rules, using his or her best judgment, if permitted under SEC rules.
+If any other matter is properly presented at the Annual Meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment, if permitted under SEC rules.